wolflegend523/HappyHackerHabits/devnotes.md

 ## Primary Project TODOs
 - integrate goals and tasks to the frontend
+- clear all the goals when the user logs out
 - add details to the welcome page
 - add directory structure and table of content details to READMEs?